arcturo/library/coffeescript/chapters/01_syntax.md

 As you can see, the variable assignment is kept completely local, it's impossible to accidentally create a global variable.
 CoffeeScript actually takes this a step further, and makes it impossible to shadow a higher-level variable.
 This goes a great deal to prevent some of the most common mistakes developers make in JavaScript.

 However, sometimes it's useful to create global variables.
-You can either do this by directly setting them as properties on `window`, or with the following pattern:
+You can either do this by directly setting them as properties on the global object (`window` in browsers), or with the following pattern:

 <span class="csscript"></span>

     exports = this
     exports.MyVariable = "foo-bar"

-In the root context, `this` is equal to the `window` object, and by creating a local `exports` variable you're making it really obvious to anyone reading your code exactly which global variables a script is creating.
+In the root context, `this` is equal to the global object, and by creating a local `exports` variable you're making it really obvious to anyone reading your code exactly which global variables a script is creating.
 Additionally, it paves the way for CommonJS modules, which we're going to cover later in the book.

 ##Functions